-Ever wonder how meals reach your home from our kitchen?
-At Mom’s Meals, we deliver nutrient-packed, refrigerated meals to people with chronic conditions and those recovering from a hospital stay.
-Recently, we had the pleasure of sitting down virtually with Mom’s Meals Chief Operating Officer Dan Mandolfo and Vice President of Production Jon Murray to get the skinny on things.
+Ever wonder how our delicious and convenient meals reach your home from our kitchen?
+Find out in a Q&A session with Mom’s Meals® Chief Operating Officer Dan Mandolfo and Vice President of Production Jon Murray and get the scoop on our ready-to-heat-and-eat, refrigerated meals.

 To begin, how many kitchens does Mom’s Meals have?

-Dan: Mom’s Meals has two kitchens located in Grinnell, Iowa, and North Jackson, Ohio.
+Dan: Mom’s Meals has three kitchens located in Grinnell, Iowa, North Jackson, Ohio, and Oklahoma City, Oklahoma.
 Grinnell is just about an hour from our home office in Ankeny.
-Both facilities are pretty amazing places fully outfitted for our professional chefs and their staff.
+These facilities are pretty amazing places fully outfitted with state-of-the-art equipment for our professional chefs and their team.

 Let’s talk about how you create meals customers love!
 How do you determine recipes?

-Jon: As for our recipes, our R&D team of certified professional chefs and registered dietitian nutritionists work together in designing nutritious meals – many tailored for specific chronic conditions.
-They know what ingredients work together not just to taste great but to stay within specific dietary guidelines, like less salt and lower fat for people with heart disease or lower carbohydrates for people with diabetes.
-All of our meals meet current Dietary Guidelines for Americans.
-Our chronic condition-specific menus meet standards of care guidelines for each condition.
+Jon: As for our recipes, our research and development team of professional chefs and registered dietitian nutritionists work together to design nutritious meals – many medically tailored for specific chronic conditions.
+For example, we have nine condition-specific menus from general wellness to diabetes friendly to pureed.
+They know what ingredients work together not only to taste great but also stay within specific dietary guidelines, like less salt and lower fat for people with heart disease or lower carbohydrates for people with diabetes.
+All our meals meet current Dietary Guidelines for Americans.
+Our condition-specific menus meet standards of care guidelines for each condition.
+Whether people want to save time and eat in a nutritious way, are eating to help manage a chronic condition or are recovering from a hospital stay, we make it easier in a tasty and convenient way.

-Can you tell us how you build your menus?
+Can you tell us how you design your menus?
 The choices at Mom’s Meals stretch far and wide.

 Jon: They certainly do!
-One menu can include 40, even 50 choices at any given time.
-We seasonally change and augment our selections, taking into account customer feedback and preferences.
+One menu can include as many as 60 choices at any given time.
+We seasonally change and add to our selections, taking into account customer feedback and preferences.
 For instance, we offer more soups in the fall and winter, and we add items like burgers and hot dogs in summer when cookouts are in full swing.
+We also get feedback from our online menu showdowns for our spring and fall menu items, where our voters choose the meals they would like to see on our menus.
 Of course, we always have our comfort foods like meatloaf and Salisbury steak, which are a huge hit with our customers!

 Where do your ingredients come from?